 About: Kyle Strachila is a Coug from humble beginnings on his family’s dairy farm near Bellingham, WA.
 He’s currently earning a degree in Economic Sciences with an emphasis in Agriculture, as well as a minor in Business and Spanish.

-Kyle has been involved with ASWSU and Greek life for the past four years, serving multiple terms on the ASWSU Executive Staff and his fraternity’s Executive Board.
-Elected as the ASWSU Vice President in April 2016, Kyle strives to build upon successful programs as well as implement fresh new ideas to allow all Cougs to come together.
+Kyle has been involved with ASWSU and Greek life for the past four years, serving multiple terms on the ASWSU executive staff and his fraternity’s executive board.
+Elected as the ASWSU Vice President in April 2016, Kyle built upon successful programs as well as implemented fresh ideas to allow all Cougs to come together.

-“Most of us learned the importance of seeking leadership opportunities for college applications and resumes.
-This motivation is the exact opposite of how it should be.
+Thoughts from Kyle: “Most of us learned the importance of seeking leadership opportunities for resumes, and this motivation is the exact opposite of how it should be.

-As I’ve grown older I’ve realized the most important aspect of leadership, is servant leadership.
-To me servant leadership is fully getting behind the project or organization by believing in the mission of what it is supposed to be accomplished.
+Over time, I’ve realized the most important aspect is servant leadership.
+To me servant leadership is getting fully behind the project or organization by believing in the mission of what it is supposed to be accomplished.

 Through servant leadership, credit of the success doesn’t matter as long as the collective ideal is created.

-The best advice I can offer to younger students starting their leadership journey here at WSU is to find YOUR opportunity for servant leadership, find that mission that aligns with your life values and motives, and work towards accomplishing it without concerning yourself with who gets credit.”
+The best advice I can offer to younger students starting their leadership journey here at WSU is to find your opportunity for servant leadership.
+Seek a mission that aligns with your life values and motives, and work towards accomplishing it without concerning yourself with who gets credit.”

 – Kyle Strachila

 February: Celia Balderas